ecmwf/zfdb/README.md

 ## How to run tests

+### Downloading testdata

+The tests will use the MARS web api to download approx. 1.5GB of testdata and store this under `tests/data/testdata.grib`.
+The download will be skipped if this file is present.
+To be able to download data you will need to have an api-key placed in `~/.ecmwfapirc`.
+You can get your api key from <https://api.ecmwf.int/v1/key/>

+### Executing the tests

 To run the tests `libgribjump` and `libfdb5` need to findable via `FDB5_DIR` and `GRIBJUMP_DIR` respectively.
 If you have installed `gribjump` and dependencies via `ecbundle`, both variables should point to the install